 Test in Demo App ·

 OverviewBubble’s native push notifications handle the essentials: title, body, and deep linking for mobile apps.
-Advanced Push Notifications adds everything else: images, custom sounds, broadcast to groups, web browser notifications, silent background sync, delivery controls, and more.
+With Advanced Push Notifications, we add: images, custom sounds, broadcast to groups, web browser notifications, silent background sync, delivery controls, and more.

 Your notifications go directly through Firebase Cloud Messaging (FCM), Google’s free push notification infrastructure.
-You bring your own Firebase project.
-No per-message fees, no subscriber limits, no third-party service to sign up for.
+You bring your own Firebase project (no per-message fees, no subscriber limits).

 FeaturesFeature